RyanTheAllmighty/Allmighty-Twitch-Toolbox/SOCKETEVENTS.md

 Please be aware that if you use the Per-Scene Volume Plugin then switching between scenes with different levels will still send off this event.

+## twitch-chat-cleared
+This event is emitted when the chat has been cleared.
+This event doesn't send any information.

 ## twitch-chat-message
 This event is emitted when a new Twitch chat message has been received.
 This event will send the following data: